Communities

 @#36396 I added description on how to inspect the graph in post, and also added verbal description of...

-Elleanor Lopez‭ wrote almost 2 years ago
+Elleanor Lopez‭ wrote over 2 years ago

 Olin Lathrop‭ I added description on how to inspect the graph in post, and also added verbal description of the graphs in case the picture cannot be opened.
 It is a screenshot from a video, unfortunately I don't know how to enhance quality of that.
 There is also a link to the video with embedded timestamp, so if that is clicked, the particular time showing graph will open